radx98/branching-trail/spec.md

 - Implement session list sidebar with create-new flow, placeholder naming, and in-memory session switching.
 - Build the React Flow canvas with node/edge types for prompts, options, and specify buttons using default layout behavior.
 - Add drag/drop, loading placeholders, and prompt editing UI on nodes; ensure descendant pruning visuals and state synchronization with sidebar.
+- Define a shared TypeScript node model (`id`, `title`, `prompt`, `variant`, `status`) and matching Zustand slice consumed by both the canvas and sidebar so the views stay in sync without adapters.
+- Ship Phase 2 with a deterministic mock tree generator and clearly tagged placeholder dataset that can be removed once the real expand/create API calls land in Phase 3.
+- Wrap the prompt editor and node-action controls in reusable components so both the canvas nodes and sidebar entries share pruning and editing behaviour.

 ## Phase 3 — API & Persistence
 - Create Supabase tables and SQL helpers for session CRUD; wire state store to persist `tree_json` snapshots.
 - Implement Next.js API routes for session creation and node expansion, including payload validation with Zod.
-- Integrate OpenAI calls with streamed responses forwarded to the client while persisting updates incrementally in Supabase.
+- Integrate OpenAI calls with streamed responses forwarded to the client while persisting debounced partial updates in Supabase so the tree stays near real time.

 ## Phase 4 — Polish & Hardening
 - Refine error handling: rollback UI state on failures, surface retry controls, and gate inputs while requests are in flight.
+Unauthenticated local usage is fine in early development, but production flows must enforce Supabase auth.
 - Add token usage tracking, session title generation, and empty states for new users.
 - Tighten security (auth guards on API routes, per-user ownership checks) and clean up UI details (responsive tweaks, loading animations, specify button lifecycle).